John Bonham Sculpture Erected in His Hometown

 "Delighted that my memorial sculpture to John Bonham was installed over night in Redditch town centre," Richards wrote on Twitter.
 "Thanks to all who helped make this happen."
 He also complimented an eagle-eyed commenter who correctly guessed that the base on which the kit sits was inspired by Giant's Causeway in Northern Ireland, the setting for the cover artwork of Houses of the Holy.
 Richards added that there were other Zeppelin references in the piece that did not show up in the photos.

-The campaign was organized by Bonham's sister Denise several years ago, and it finally got approved back in October.
+The campaign was organized by Bonham's sister Deborah several years ago, and it finally got approved back in October.
 A majority of the funds were raised by a private donor.

 Rock Star Statues